 The bill amends subsection 1 of section 27-20.2-23 of the North Dakota Century Code, which pertains to the release of juvenile records.
-It specifies that, unless a charge of delinquency is transferred for criminal prosecution or if the court orders otherwise in the interest of the child, the records and files of a child alleged or found to be delinquent or in need of services or protection are not open to public inspection.
-The bill outlines specific entities that are permitted to inspect these records, including juvenile courts, legal counsel, public institution officers, law enforcement officers from other jurisdictions, courts handling criminal offenses, correctional facility officials, the parole board, and school officials.
+It specifies that unless a charge of delinquency is transferred for criminal prosecution, the interest of national security requires, or the court orders otherwise in the interest of the child, the records and files of a child alleged or found to be delinquent or in need of services or protection are not open to public inspection.
+The bill outlines specific entities that are permitted to inspect these records, including juvenile courts, legal counsel, public institution officers, law enforcement officers from other jurisdictions, and school officials.

 Statutes affected: